land-da-community/land-da-community/README.md

-## Welcome to the Land Data Assimilation Community Github Site
+## Welcome to the Land Data Assimilation Community GitHub Site